lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 # Statement of tutorial objectives

-The aim of this tutorial is to demonstrate a workflow for mapping long DNA sequence reads to a reference genome, and to evaluate the performance of a Cas9 based target enrichment strategy.
-This workflow is suitable for Oxford Nanopore fastq sequence collections and requires a reference genome and a BED file of target coordinates.
+The aim of this tutorial is to demonstrate a workflow for discovering and characterising genomic structural variations.
+This is acheived by mapping Nanopore long sequence reads to a reference genome and evaluating discordant mapping coordinates with the **`Sniffles`** software.
+This version of the tutorial may be used to identify large insertion and deletion events.

 The tutorial is packaged with example data, and the workflow can be reproduced to address questions such as

 * How many sequence reads map to the reference genome?
-* What is the depth of coverage for reads that map to pre-defined target regions?
-* What is the background depth of coverage for the non-targetted genomic regions?
+* What is the depth of coverage across the genome
-* Is there evidence for off-target enrichment of genomic regions?
-* How has the Cas9 based target-enrichment worked for **`HTT`**, our gene of interest?

-Editing the workflow's configuration file, **`config.yaml`**, will allow the analyses to be run using different DNA sequence collections, reference genomes, and with different BED files that define the regions of interest.
+Editing the workflow's configuration file, **`config.yml`**, will allow the analyses to be run using different DNA sequence collections, reference genomes, and with different parameters to tune the structural variation discovery workflow.

 ## What will this tutorial produce?

 * A rich HTML format report containing summary statistics and figures highlighting performance of the enrichment protocol
-* **`Microsoft Excel`** format files containing coordinates and summary statistics for on-target regions
-* **`Fastq`** format file containing reads that correspond to each of the target regions specified
-* **`Microsoft Excel`** format files containing summary statistics for sequence regions defined as showing off-target enrichment
-* **`Fastq`** format sequence file containing reads that were classified as off-target enrichment
 * **`Coordinates`** and instructions for reviewing candidate genomic regions with **`IGV`** the Integrated Genomics Viewer